 Quai de l’Hôtel-de-Ville, 75004 Paris

-Concerts and DJ sets from Thursday to Sunday from 6 p.m. to 9 p.m.
+DJ set concerts from Thursday to Sunday from 6:00 PM to 9:00 PM

 Terraces in the 5th arrondissement of Paris

-This summer restaurant, installed within the Jardin des Plantes, offers a lush setting and several sunny terraces with a bucolic atmosphere….
+This summer restaurant, located within the Jardin des Plantes, offers a lush setting and several sunny terraces with a bucolic atmosphere….
 With its large sun-drenched terrace protected by a reed pergola and its terrace on the Jardin des Plantes side that feels like a summer lounge, Les Belles Plantes is a wonderful bubble of disconnection in the heart of the Capital.
-On the menu, you will find Mediterranean-inspired cuisine to be accompanied by colorful cocktails (with or without alcohol), a true moment of escape in the middle of Paris.
-It is, in any case, an address that I personally liked a lot, mainly for its setting, but the food is very nice too.
+On the menu, you’ll find Mediterranean-inspired cuisine to accompany colorful cocktails (with or without alcohol), a real moment of escape in the middle of Paris.
+In any case, it’s an address that I personally really liked, mainly for its setting, but the food is very lovely too.

 Tested in 2022 - Invitation